-Tractor trailers and other heavy trucks are causing too much destruction in South Carolina.
+Tractor trailers and other heavy trucks are causing too many truck accidents in South Carolina.
 Many 18-wheelers weigh in at over 75,000 pounds, which is more than 20 times the weight of the average car.
 For this reason, accidents involving commercial vehicles can be devastating.
-Each year, 1000s of lives are lost to truck wrecks.
+Each year, thousands of lives are lost to truck wrecks.
 Because our society knows the dangers that come from these vehicles, federal and state governments require trucking companies to carry more insurance than is mandated for smaller vehicles.

 Liability Insurance Coverage For 18 Wheelers

 One of the initial steps we take in reviewing a truck accident case is assessing which companies and other entities bear legal responsibility for the at-fault truck driver’s negligence.
 We then seek to identify all potential insurance policies that could apply.
 The various sources of insurance coverage may include one or more of the following:

 - If the trucker is working for a company at the time of the wreck, the company’s commercial insurance should apply (Minimum Limits of $750,000.00);

 - If the truck driver is an independent contractor, he may have personal insurance coverage that applies (Minimum Limits of $750,000);

 - If the trailer is carrying cargo, the trailer might be separately insured; and

 - If the "broker company" had reason to know that the trucking company it was arranging to carry the freight had a history of safety violations or other wrecks, then its insurer could be on the hook.